Is it necessary to migrate OS to virtual machine?

 Step 7.
-Tick “Universal Restore” if your virtual machine is on a computer with different hardware.
+If your virtual machine is on a computer with different hardware, the “Universal Restore” feature will be checked by default.
 If not, just ignore it.
 Then, click “Start Restore”.

 • There’s another way to replace bootable ISO file called PXE Boot Tool.
 Using PXE Boot Tool to do universal restoration.